Fofo2xs/EnergySongRecommender/README.md

 ------------
 <h3> Running Program </h3>

-1. The project requires the sfml-branch.
-Do not use the main branch
+1. The project requires the main branch.
+Do not use another branch
 2. There are two main executables: EnergySongRecommender and SongMenu
 3. EnergySongRecommender primarily runs though the console
 4. SongMenu integrates SFML visual features while printing on the console